-(※NOTE 1) Students who wish to register for courses for students of upper grade levels are allowed to register for those courses only in cases where there are vacant seats for the courses and belonging to the Honors program and approved by the Academic Affairs Committee.
-To attend those courses, obtain approval from instructors in charge of relevant courses, and hand in the designated form, "Course Registration Request Form for Courses Usually Only Open to Students of Upper Grade Levels" to the Academic Affairs Section by the designated deadline.
+- (XNOTE 1) Students who wish to register for courses for students of upper grade levels are allowed to register for those courses only in cases where there are vacant seats for the courses and belonging to the Honors program and approved by the Academic Affairs Committee.
+To attend those courses, obtain approval from instructors in charge of relevant courses, and hand in the designated form, "Course Registration Request Form for Courses Usually Only Open to Students of Upper Grade Levels" to the Academic Affairs Section by the designated deadline. - (XNOTE 2) Concerning 1st-/2nd-year students who have attained 650 points or higher in TOEIC exams, they are qualified to take English language courses normally offered for 3rd-year students in cases where the course has available seats and the Academic Affairs Committee approves.
+Those who wish to do so must obtain approval from the relevant instructors of the courses within a designated period and submit the designated form, "Application for Taking Elective

-(※NOTE 2) Concerning 1st-/2nd-year students who have attained 650 points or higher in TOEIC exams, they are qualified to take English language courses normally offered for 3rd-year students in cases approval of the Academic Affairs Committee.
-Those who wish to do so must obtain approval from the relevant instructors of the courses within a designated period and submit the designated form, "Application for Taking Elective English Course," to the Student Affairs Division.
+English Course," to the Student Affairs Division.